Selling A House With Asbestos In Alaska What Homeowners Need To Know

 Where Can You Find Asbestos in an Alaska Home?

-One or two building materials lacked asbestos.
-It appeared in dozens of materials.
-Alaskan homes built before 1980 may have asbestos in seemingly harmless areas.
-Before 1979, popcorn ceilings and floor tiles made from asphalt, vinyl, or rubber, especially 9×9-inch squares, were common sources of the mineral.
+Asbestos wasn’t used in one or two building products.
+It showed up in dozens of different materials.
+Alaska homes built before 1980 may contain asbestos-containing materials in places that look completely ordinary.
+Popcorn ceilings installed before 1979 are a common source, and floor tiles made from asphalt, vinyl, or rubber, especially the 9×9-inch squares popular in pre-1980s construction, frequently contain the mineral.

 Beyond ceilings and floors, ACM shows up in pipe and duct insulation, roofing shingles, siding panels (the flat cement-board variety common on older homes throughout Palmer and Wasilla), attic insulation, drywall joint compound, and even some adhesives and caulking.
 Boiler and furnace insulation blankets in older Anchorage homes are another commonly overlooked problem area.